EmKay254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello A script that sets the mode of the file hello
 A Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+A Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello